RAF Worcester: Accidents and incidents

 5 June 1940 Bristol Blenheim L1232 of No. 5 Operational Training Unit overshot at night and hit a house.

 17 October 1941 de Havilland Tiger Moth T5856 of No. 2 Elementary Flying Training School (EFTS) crashed when landing.

 15 July 1942 Miles Magister R1956 of No. 6 Flying Instructors School (FIS) hit a gunpost on take-off.

 September 1942 Douglas Dakota en route from Pershore with a film crew crashed blocking the Bilford Road.
 The co-pilot was the American film actor Clark Gable who was involved with a planned gunnery training film.

 16 May 1943 Airspeed Oxford R9983 of No. 15 (Pilots) Advanced Flying Unit RAF crashed on takeoff.

-The airfield today
+Postwar

+Between 1954 and 1968 a Spitfire was used as a gate guard at the site.
+Since 2005 the spitfire in question has been in the Kelvingrove Art Gallery and Museum in Glasgow.

 The airfield has been turned into Perdiswell Park and Ravenmeadow Golf Course.